-Assess in your own life and your church or community: is the work that you are doing to help the poor and marginalized in your community primarily relief or development based?
-What can you, and/or your church do to take steps towards doing development work that can result in lasting change in your community?
+Assess in your own life and in your community: is the work that you are doing to help the poor and marginalized primarily relief or development based?
+What can you, and/or your community do to take steps towards doing development work that can result in lasting change in your community?